 - subject to lifetime allowance (LTA)* assessment—any savings more than the LTA limit will face an additional tax of between 25% and 55%

 - subject to ongoing and fast paced changes in UK pension legislation, and tax rules

 - funds are generally held in GBP creating a potential future currency risk

 - Up to 84% of UK defined benefit (final salary) schemes are underfunded leading to several high-profile closures

 - restricted growth options and capital protection

 Forth Capital’s UK Pension Transfer Advice

-Forth Capital’s financial consultants can give impartial and personal pension advice, guaranteeing full confidentiality.
+Forth Capital’s financial consultants can give personal pension advice, guaranteeing full confidentiality.
 No matter where you are residing, there is a suitable solution out there for you.